josephmuya7/ZK4500-Biometric-Student-Attendance-System/README.md

 Help and Support
 If you encounter any issues or have questions about using the system, please feel free to reach out to our support team for assistance.
-For admin username and password use: admin-username
-123-password
-For Lecturer login , enrollment or student enrollment as well attendance taking through fingerprint you will need a ZK Fingerprint device ZK 4500 device to be precise.
-You will also need a xamp server to import the asas.sql database that i have provided.

 Instructions for running project:
 First of all make sure you have Netbeans 18 or higher.You can download it from here:https://netbeans.apache.org/front/main/download/
 (I used version 19 for my project) and install.
 Secondly ensure you have a java runtime environemt, you can download one here depending on your OS :https://www.java.com/en/download/manual.jsp and install.
 Third ensure you have java development kit which you can download from here depending on your OS :https://www.oracle.com/ke/java/technologies/downloads/
 (I would recommend jdk 18) and install.
+Lastly ensure you download xampp server and install it Download from here:https://www.apachefriends.org/download.html Download libs folder here:https://www.mediafire.com/folder/cowlj3qld3vgm/lib After downloading the  ZK4500-Biometric-Student-Attendance-System-main zip file extract the zip file.
+Open the ZK4500-Biometric-Student-Attendance-System-main folder extracted and paste the libs folder there.
+Copy the ZK4500-Biometric-Student-Attendance-System-main folder to the documents directory.
 After that open netbeans after installing the above netbeans , jre, and jdk.
 Go to the file menu and click open folder.
+Choose the ZK4500-Biometric-Student-Attendance-System-main folder in the documents folder.
+Open xampp click on the start apache and sql and click on the admin button on the sql part in the xampp control panel.
+Import the sql in the ZK4500-Biometric-Student-Attendance-System-main folder.
+Now Run the project (shift + f6) in netbeans.
+For admin username and password use: admin-username
+123-password
+For Lecturer login , enrollment or student enrollment as well attendance taking through fingerprint you will need a ZK Fingerprint device ZK 4500 device to be precise.